OHS Committees, WHS Representatives and Designates

 The OHS Committee must:

-• Participate in OHS Committee/Representative/Designate training.
+• Participate in OHS Committee, WHS Representative and Designate training.

 • Meet within two weeks of its establishment, elect co-chairpersons as required, and notify WorkplaceNL of the elected co-chairs.